avafaubus/AutoDQM_ML/README.md

 2. Determine a minimum luminosity for the data to be included in the training set.
 3. Explore training loss as a way of evaluating model performance.

+This repository is maintained by Ava Faubus (af124@wellesley.edu).